 What Is Lo Mein?

 At its root, lo mein simply refers to tossed or mixed noodles.
-A lo mein dish most often includes vegetables and some sort of protein, such as chicken, beef, pork, seafood or tofu.
+Lo mein typically consists of fully cooked noodles that are tossed with a variety of vegetables, proteins, such as chicken, beef, pork, seafood or tofu and a flavorful sauce.
+The key to a delicious lo mein dish is the combination of textures and flavors from the fresh ingredients.
 In essence, lo mein is a dry variation of traditional noodle soup.
 To mimic the texture of soup, the chef drowns the noodle dish in a savory sauce.

 Lo mein is made with fully cooked noodles that have been boiled and drained similar to how ramen, udon, and soba noodles are prepared.
 These cooked noodles are added to a wok containing various vegetables and proteins that have already been cooked and tossed in the lo mein sauce.
 All the ingredients are gently tossed together until the noodles are just heated through.
 At this point, some extra sauce may be drizzled over the wok to complete the dish.